-C. Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries), Bank of India (Uganda) Ltd and Bank of India (Botswana) Ltd-
+C. Bank of India (Tanzania) Ltd, Bank of India (New Zealand) Ltd (Subsidiaries), Bank of India (Uganda) Ltd and Bank of India (Botswana) Ltd

 Monthly interest application has become a useful tool to tackle potential delinquencies or defaults in standard accounts.
-To retain the asset quality, the Bank has adopted the following policies:
+To retain the asset quality, the Bank has adopted the following policy, Branches should promptly act and:-

-- ➤ Recover the overdues or at least the critical amount through active follow up with borrowers: - > Put the accounts under holding on operations in case of temporary cash flow mismatches: - > Reschedule the repayment terms as per expected cash flows; and - ➤ Restructure the dues in keeping with the expected cash flows and gaps in cash flows, if any as per guidelines given in the restructuring policy. - Measures for follow up of Special Mention Accounts (SMA) / NPA Accounts.
+- i.
+Recover the overdues or at least the critical amount through active follow up with borrowers: - ii.
+Put the accounts under holding on operations in case of temporary cash flow mismatches; - iii.
+Reschedule the repayment terms as per expected cash flows; - iv.
+Restructure the dues in keeping with the expected cash flows and gaps in cash flows, if any as per guidelines given in the restructuring policy.